 To answer your question right off the bat, in the technical sense, there is not a cure for Autism Spectrum Disorder (ASD).
 However, there are plenty of things that can be done to help improve a child’s autistic symptoms, even to the point of them not testing on the spectrum anymore.

 Could that be seen as a cure for autism?
-It's really hard to say since autism is a part of who someone is, which we'll dive into more into below.
+It's really hard to say since autism is a part of who someone is, which we'll dive into more below.

-To break down what I mean there a little more, it’s important to know that Autism is a spectrum.
+It’s important to know that Autism is a spectrum.
 Ranging from high functioning Autism, also known as Aspergers, to more severe cases.

 So when a person is diagnosed with Autism, it means they fall somewhere on this spectrum.
 Each part of the spectrum has different symptoms, which means that every case of Autism is unique.